ycheng22/ycheng22.github.io/blogs-repo/physics-to-software-engineering-transition.md

 ---
-title: "From Physics to Software Engineering: My Career Transition"
+title: 'From Physics to Software Engineering: My Career Transition'
-description: "Reflecting on my journey from a Ph.D. in Physics to becoming a software engineer, and the valuable skills that transferred between fields."
+description: 'Reflecting on my journey from a Ph.D. in Physics to becoming a software engineer, and the valuable skills that transferred between fields.'
-date: "2024-01-05"
+date: '2024-01-05'
-tags: ["career", "transition", "physics", "software-engineering", "personal"]
+tags: ['career', 'transition', 'physics', 'software-engineering', 'personal']
+background: '/blogs-repo/images/test_img.png'
 pinned: true
-author: "Cheng"
+author: 'Cheng'
 ---

 # From Physics to Software Engineering: My Career Transition